 Using the spoon, remove the foam left on the surface.

 Why?
-This foam contains lots of fine coffee grinds which ends up a sludge in the bottom of your cup.
-This helps create a cleaner brew.
+This foam contains fine coffee grinds which end up as sludge in the bottom of your cup.
+Removing this foam creates a cleaner brew.

 Gently press the plunger into the glass brewer and push down about two inches.